 At Hollins, faculty members take considerable time to work with students, both in and out of the classroom.
 R.H.W.
 Dillard, long-time Hollins professor, and a novelist and poet, notes, "We do not really teach creative writing.
 We do not produce writers who write a certain way.
 We do provide the guidance of professionals, and we do everything we can to make the program what the students here need."
 The graduates echo Dillard's words, saying that the criticism and guidance of Hollins professors and visiting writers help shape and discipline their writing without squeezing them into a mold.

-In addition to NEA, Guggenheim, and Fulbright awards, graduates of the creative writing program have won prestigious fellowships and residencies, including:
+In addition to NEA, Guggenheim, and Fulbright awards, graduates of the creative writing program have won more book awards than we can list, as well as prestigious fellowships and residencies, including:

 Each academic year, Hollins sponsors a reading series and a literary festival, as well as the semester-long Louis D. Rubin, Jr. Writer-in-Residence, bringing talented writers of many backgrounds to campus for readings, talks, and contact with students.
 Recent and current visiting writers include: Kelly Cherry, Wyn Cooper, Eduardo Corral, Lydia Davis, Carl Dennis, Mark Doty, Cornelius Eady, Claudia Emerson, Nick Flynn, Alice Fulton, Edward P. Jones, Mat Johnson, Patricia Spears Jones, Jamaica Kincaid, Valerie Martin, Honor Moore, Paul Muldoon, Francine Prose, Ron Rash, Adam Ross, George Saunders, Christine Schutt, David Shields, James Tate, Richard Tillinghast, Natasha Trethewey, and C. D. Wright.